francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 ### Some human-like strategies

-New strategies have been defined; they are based on feasible human moves and each of them can be executed with five variations, by removing either one, half, one-third, two-third or all the items in the chosen row.
+New strategies have been defined: they are based on feasible human moves and each of them can be executed with five variations, by removing either one, half, one-third, two-third or all the sticks in the chosen row.

 The strategies are:
 - shortest row